 These three components have much in common, and a person can have one, or a combination of the three.
 These categories define causes, associations, and residual effects of untreated stress.

-Compassion fatigue for example is associated with an individual’s reaction to emotional stress created by the patient and caregiver relationship.
-General burn out may be caused by work related stresses and have little to do with emotions.
+Compassion fatigue for example is associated with an individual’s reaction to emotional stress created by a “patient and caregiver relationship”.
+General burnout out may be caused by work related stresses and have little to do with emotions.

-This article takes traumatic emotional stress seriously.
-All individuals, no matter how resilient can fall pray to emotional trauma; because emotional trauma has a cumulative effect.
-Effective help is difficult to find, but you can be your own light in the darkness.
-Please keep reading.
+Traumatic emotional stress is a serious matter.
+All individuals, no matter how resilient can fall pray to emotional trauma because emotional trauma has a cumulative effect.
+Effective help can be difficult to find, but you can be your own light in the darkness.

 It is easy to tell when nurses are burned out.
-The signs are clear – irritability; tired faces; forgetfulness; fatigue, and depression.
-It’s usually assumed that burn out is empty of emotions; a person can simply be tired and overworked but no emotions are present.
-But emotions are sometimes beneath the surface without you ever knowing.
+The signs are clear – irritability, tired faces, forgetfulness, fatigue, and depression.
+It is possible to have burn out that is emotion free; a person can simply be tired and overworked but no emotions are involved.
+But emotions are sometimes beneath the surface without you or anyone ever know.

 Burn out affects some individuals differently according to their personalities.
 Stress levels are higher for some due to their predispositions.
 Researchers have come up with 5 personality types to illustrate this point; they are called the big five .